CollierCZ/docs-media/java-rx-sdk-reame.md

 | withSecuredApiKey | Sets secured API key.
 | withDeliveryApiUrl | Sets custom URL of a Kentico Cloud endpoint.
 | withDeliveryPreviewApiUrl | Sets custom URL of a Kentico Cloud preview endpoint.
-| withThrowExceptionForUnknownTypes | If enabled, the SDK will throw an Exception when it cannot find a strongly-typed model (type resolver) for an item in the response.
+| withThrowExceptionForUnknownTypes | If enabled, the SDK will throw an Exception when it cannot find a strongly-typed model (type resolver) of an item in the response.
 | withDefaultQueryConfig | Sets default query config for all queries.
 This is useful when you want to set a default behavior and then override it on a per-query level.

 Example: